Review and road test of the BMW i3

 BMW i3 has proved to be a successful first stab at the all-electric vehicle market for its Munich maker and since the original 2013 launch, the Munich maker hasn't stopped trying to improve it.
 In 2016, the original 60Ah version was replaced with a 94Ah variant that boosted this model's all-electric operating range to over 200 miles.
 A year later, BMW gave the styling a minor refresh and added a slightly pokier i3s derivative into the range.
 Then in late 2018, the brand introduced a larger 120Ah battery that promised a driving range increase of up to 30%.
-For all buyers, the option remains on both variants to add in a small 'Range Extender' petrol engine to further boost operating mileage.
 The result of all these improvements is a car that's now even harder to ignore in this growing segment.

 As you might expect from a BMW product, the i3 doesn't want for go.
 The electric motor is mounted low down within the rear axle which helps to keep a low centre of gravity and also to improve crashworthiness.
 The power unit weighs just 130kg and produces 170bhp in standard form, which means that the i3's power to weight ration of 141bhp per tonne is just 5bhp per tonne shy of a Honda Civic Type R hot hatch.
 If you're interested in a comparison of that sort, you'll be interested in the slightly pokier i3s variant, where the electric motor's power output is boosted to 184bhp, plus there's sports suspension with specially developed springs, dampers and anti-roll bars.